The fact that the current coronavirus outbreak is among the worst in recent times is beyond debate.

-The deductible is the amount you pay from your own pocket before the insurance coverage kicks in.
+The deductible is the amount you pay from your own pocket before the auto insurance coverage kicks in.
 By increasing this amount you are saying you will be liable for a higher payout in case of any damage, this reduces the liability of the insurance provider and drives the premiums down.
 Since the number of cars on the roads are considerably lower than usual, you can also lower your liability coverage (in case you are at fault) to lower your premium.
 But increasing your deductible is much more effective at lowering premium than decreasing liability.

 Switch to Usage-Based Plan